carinafan/gmt/cleaning/gmt_cleaning.md

 the Task Switch row and is in the wrong chunk), then I just output NA and go back and hard code it manually.

+In Complex 1, there were 2 instances where I removed an empty row at the end because there was a Task Switch with nothing after, and 1 instance where the name didn’t show up in the chunk so I had to code that in.

 In Complex 2, there were quite a few instances where I had to hard-code fixes here.
 There was also one participant (118) with completely wonky data that I couldn’t figure out manually, so I left 2 rows for that